-For new construction, installing high-performance windows from the start provides immediate returns on your monthly utility bill due to the windows excellent energy efficiency capabilities.
+For new construction, installing high-performance windows from the start provides immediate returns on your monthly utility bill due to the energy-efficient windows excellent energy saving capabilities.
 How much money you save each month is dependent on current energy costs, the quality of the windows chosen, and if the windows are installed in a home that is well-sealed and insulated with no drafts or air leakage.
 By choosing high-performance windows for your project now, you won’t face the replacement costs of inefficient windows in the future.

 Benefits of High-Performance Windows

 If you’re interested in increasing the value of your property, energy efficient high-performance window installation is a good place to start.
 For example, you can expect as much as an 80 percent return on investment over the project cost when replacing with average quality vinyl windows , according to the “Remodeling Impact Report.”

 Energy-efficient windows have a direct impact on reducing heat transfer into your home by an estimated 65 percent, which helps, significantly, in maintaining the interior comfort level of your home that in turn helps regulate cooling and heating costs.

 Should you decide to put your home on the market, having high-performance windows already installed is an excellent marketing and selling point.
 There’s also the possibility of receiving a discount on your homeowner’s insurance with the installation of new high-performance windows.

 Tax Incentives and Rebates for Purchasing High-Performance Windows

 Each state has access to numerous programs that include rebates, incentives, grants, and loans for home improvement projects.
 New window installation falls into this category.
 A federal tax credit is also available for Energy Star qualified windows through December 31, 2016.